dssg/hitchhikers-guide/curriculum/0_before_you_start/software-setup/README.md

 ## Git and GitHub Account
 1. If you don't have a GitHub account, [make one](https://github.com/join?source=header-home)!

-2. Add your username to the spreadsheet on Slack.
-We'll add your username to the DSSG organization on GitHub.
+2. Go to [this site](https://dssg-github-invite.herokuapp.com/), input your username, and click "Add me to organization".
+Your username will be automatically added to the DSSG organization on GitHub.

 3. Install Git:
  ```